-- 1 Press STORE which will show the "Store Program To" screen as usual. - 2 Now press the the ORGAN, PIANO or SYNTH Preset Library button to instead enter the "Store Preset To" screen. - 3 To select a store location use the dial and/or PAGE/BANK 4 / > buttons. - To cancel an ongoing Store operation, press EXIT. - When a suitable location has been selected, press STORE again to confirm the operation.
+- 1 Press STORE which will show the "Store Program To" screen as usual. - (2) Now press the the ORGAN, PIANO or SYNTH Preset Library button to instead enter the "Store Preset To" screen. - (3) To select a store location use the dial and/or PAGE/BANK (/) buttons. - 1 To cancel an ongoing Store operation, press EXIT. - (4) When a suitable location has been selected, press STORE again to confirm the operation. - It is also possible to Store Presets by first pressing the corresponding Preset Library button and then Store.